LucaCode/express-jwtoken/README.md

                            The default value is a random string.
                            Notice that this option is only used if no public and private key is defined.

-* `privateKey` (`string`) - The private secret key for encrypting and decrypt the token.
+* `privateKey` (`string`) - The private secret key to sign the token.
                             For using the private key, you also need to define the public key.
                             Otherwise, the secret key will be used.
+                            Notice that you also have to use a proper algorithm.

-* `publicKey` (`string`) - The public secret key for encrypting and decrypt the token.
+* `publicKey` (`string`) - The public secret key to verifying the token.
                            For using the public key, you also need to define the private key.
                            Otherwise, the secret key will be used.
+                           Notice that you also have to use a proper algorithm.

 * `expiresIn` (`string | number`) - Token expressed in seconds (number) or a string describing a time.
                                     If you use a string be sure you provide the time units (days, hours, etc),